'If you automatically assume that you understand someone, chances are you won't'

 Running his eyes over the two of them, he picked up Neville's paper first, scanning over it, before dismissing the boy with a curt jerk of his head.
-As the pudgy boy darted from the room in fear of the Potions Master, while the man in question picked up Alexander's answer paper, reading though it much more slowly than he had anyone else's, drawing out what he could, in what was the very last class they would have that year.
+As the pudgy boy darted from the room in fear of the Potions Master, the man in question picked up Alexander's answer paper, reading though it much more slowly than he had anyone else's, drawing it out for what he could, in what was the very last class they would have that year.

 Determined not to cost Gryffindor any more points in Potions than he already had that year, Alex settled for glaring at the hook-nosed professor, who simply continued to read with an infuriating smirk on his face.